 Tools and Materials Guide

-Adjustable Wrench: Versatile, but a Basin Wrench ($15-25) is essential for tight sink/tub nuts.
-Plumber's Putty: Stays pliable, perfect for drain flanges.
-Silicone: Must be 100% silicone (like GE Advanced, DAP Kwik Seal Ultra) for wet areas; latex or acrylic molds.
-Washers/O-Rings: Take the old ones to a hardware store's plumbing aisle for exact matches.
-Gaskets: Often sold as a complete drain/overflow kit ($15-40) or individually.
-Buy from hardware stores (Home Depot, Lowe's) or plumbing supply houses for better quality parts.
+An adjustable wrench is handy, but you'll really need a basin wrench ($15–25) for those tight sink and tub nuts.
+Plumber's putty stays pliable — it's perfect for drain flanges.
+For silicone, you must use 100% silicone (like GE Advanced or DAP Kwik Seal Ultra) in wet areas; latex or acrylic will mold.
+When it comes to washers and O-rings, take the old ones to the hardware store's plumbing aisle for exact matches.
+Gaskets are often sold as a complete drain/overflow kit ($15–40) or individually.
+Buy from hardware stores (Home Depot, Lowe's) or plumbing supply houses — you'll get better quality parts.

 Safety Considerations

 ALWAYS turn off the main water supply first!
-Protect eyes from debris and falling gunk under the tub.
-Wear gloves to protect hands from sharp edges and chemicals.
-Ensure good lighting and ventilation.
-Be mindful of slippery floors.
+Protect your eyes from debris and falling gunk under the tub.
+Wear gloves to shield your hands from sharp edges and chemicals.
+You'll want good lighting and ventilation, too.
+Watch out for slippery floors.
 Use sturdy step ladders, not chairs.
-Never force fittings – you risk cracking expensive porcelain or brass.
-If accessing under the tub in a crawlspace, be aware of pests, insulation, and limited mobility.
+Never force fittings — you risk cracking expensive porcelain or brass.
+If you're accessing under the tub in a crawlspace, be aware of pests, insulation, and limited mobility.

 Troubleshooting Common Issues

-Leak returns immediately?
-Likely missed a worn washer/O-ring or didn't seat a gasket properly.
-Re-inspect.
+Leak returns right away?
+You probably missed a worn washer or O-ring, or didn't seat a gasket properly.
+Take it apart and re-inspect.
 Drain wobbles?
-The locknut underneath is likely loose.
-Tighten it carefully.
-Faucet still drips after washer replacement?
-The valve seat inside the faucet body might be corroded/scratched – needs reseating (special tool) or faucet replacement.
+The locknut underneath is likely loose — tighten it carefully.
+Faucet still drips after you've replaced the washer?
+The valve seat inside the faucet body might be corroded or scratched.
+You'll need a reseating tool, or it may be time for a new faucet.
 Silicone not sticking?
-Surface wasn't perfectly clean and dry.
+The surface wasn't perfectly clean and dry.
 Remove it all and start over.
-Water leaking from ceiling below?
-Source could be tub overflow, drain pipe connection, or even supply lines – trace it carefully from below if possible.
+Water leaking from the ceiling below?
+The source could be the tub overflow, a drain pipe connection, or even supply lines — trace it carefully from below if you can.

 Maintenance and Prevention